runningcode/fladle/README.md

 Always return successful task completion even when there are failed tests.
 Useful when parsing JUnit XML to determine failure. (default: false)

 ### disableSharding
 Disables sharding.
-Useful for parameterized tests. (default: false)
+All tests will run on the same device.
+Useful for parameterized tests which do not support sharding. (default: false)

 ### smartFlankDisableUpload
 Disables smart flank JUnit XML uploading.
 Useful for preventing timing data from being updated. (default: false)